Q&A on the implementation of the Ministerial Review of Fish & Game

 The appointees won’t know anything about Fish & Game:

-The ability to appoint people to council gives Fish & Game the ability to appoint people who could be technical specialists in a particular field and bring in their expertise to benefit the organisation.
+The ability to appoint people to a council gives Fish & Game the ability to appoint people who could be technical specialists in a particular field and bring in their expertise to benefit the organisation.

 The appointees will change the culture of Fish & Game: